ayushmam81-ui/Web-Application-Security-Portfolio/labs/reflected-xss-js-string.md

 ### 4. Remediation Strategy
 To secure this application against XSS in JavaScript contexts:
-1. **Context-Aware Encoding:** When placing user input inside a JavaScript string, use Unicode escapes (e.g., `\u0027` for a single quote) to ensure the data is treated as literal text rather than executable code[cite: 5].
+1. **Context-Aware Encoding:** When placing user input inside a JavaScript string, use Unicode escapes (e.g., `\u0027` for a single quote) to ensure the data is treated as literal text rather than executable code.
 2. **Avoid Direct Placement:** Avoid embedding unsanitized user input directly into JavaScript variables or script blocks.
-If necessary, pass the data through a secure API or a dedicated data-binding library that handles escaping automatically[cite: 5].
+If necessary, pass the data through a secure API or a dedicated data-binding library that handles escaping automatically.